-Others take it to replace the testosterone their bodies no longer make naturally.
+Others take it to replace it in their bodies that no longer make it naturally.
 In either case, men often have questions regarding testosterone and penis size.

 Post-cycle therapy with a SERM can certainly help, as can using anabolic steroids responsible.
-Many men find that incorporating hCG into their cycles and post-cycle therapy allows them to negate any side effects associated with lack of testosterone, too.
+Many men find that incorporating hCG into their cycles and post-cycle therapy allows them to negate any side effects associated with Low-T, too.
 The following chart shows recommended hCG doses on-cycle and post-cycle.

 Remember that hCG should be added to your standard PCT with drugs like Clomid or Nolvadex; it does not serve the same purpose as these drugs and cannot take their place.

 Many, many men report that they experience penis shrinkage as they age.
-Much like an abundance of free testosterone can cause insignificant growth, a lack thereof can cause insignificant shrinkage.
-Studies show that men may lose an average of half an inch over their lifetimes as they age and testosterone production wanes.
+Much like an abundance of free T can cause insignificant growth, a lack thereof can cause insignificant shrinkage.
+Studies show that men may lose an average of half an inch over their lifetimes as they age production wanes.

 Although some men report a much greater loss of size, this is often due to the development of abdominal fat and fat in the pubic area which only makes the shaft of the penis appear shorter.
 As these men lose weight, their penis size returns to normal.